nascimentoliveira/concept-A-back-4/README.md

 ### **7. Unassign a project to a class**

-To unassign a project to a class, you must make a `delete` method in the route https://concept-a-api-2.onrender.com/classes/:classId/projects/:projectId, replacing `:classId` with the id class and `:projectId` with the id of the project you want to assign.
+To unassign a project to a class, you must make a `DELETE` method in the route `/classes/:classId/projects/:projectId`, replacing `:classId` with the id class and `:projectId` with the id of the project you want to assign.
 The api will answer a message with the following format:

 ```bash
 {